lizmat/raku-all-modules/github/pierre-vigier/Perl6-Math-Matrix/README.md

 ### [new-diagonal](#constructors)

-This method is a constructor that returns an diagonal matrix (as checked by is-diagonal) of the size given by count of the parameter.
-All the cells are set to 0 except the top/left to bottom/right diagonal, set to given values.
+This method is a constructor that returns an diagonal matrix (as checked by [is-diagonal](#is-diagonal)) of the size given by count of the parameter.
+All the [element](#element)s are set to 0 except the top/left to bottom/right diagonal, set to given values.

     say Math::Matrix.new-diagonal( 2, 4, 5 ) :